jdbit/django-auto-deploy/README.md

 ## Installation logs

-In the working directory `/var/www/$SITENAME` two files will be created:
+In the working directory `/var/www/$SITENAME` a log file will be created:

 * `deploy.log` - all the bash script output will be saved to this file, you can check it to ensure there were no errors during the installation process
-* `pass.txt` - a file with SFTP and MySQL passwords.

 The script creates Python virtual environment in `/var/www/{SITENAME}/env` directory, you can activate the virtual environment by this command: